fregante/webext-permissions/readme.md

 This function accepts a [`Permissions`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/permissions/Permissions) object and it drops any permissions that are overlapping.
 Currently this only applies to origin permissions.

+You can alternatively use the underlying [`excludeDuplicatePatterns` in `webext-patterns`](https://github.com/fregante/webext-patterns#excludeduplicatepatternspattern1-pattern2-etc) if you want to use raw arrays of origins.

 ### isUrlPermittedByManifest(url)

 Check whether a specific URL is statically permitted by the manifest, whether in the `permissions` array or in a content script.
 Like `chrome.permissions.contains` except: